grepharder/blog/0x02_learning_frida_by_failing.md

 console.log("[*] EditText inputType: " + this.getInputType());
 ```

-If we run the script with these new lines:
+If we run the script with these new lines we get the following:

 ```
 [*] EditText Return: